 The Properties window shows properties for a selected object.
 The title bar changes to reflect the type of object selected.
 In most cases, the Properties window includes various views to show different information about the object.
-For example, in Figure 3-2, the Properties window shows the I/O Port Properties and includes the General, Properties, and Configure views.
-To show the Properties window, select Window > Properties.
+For example, in the following figure, the Properties window shows the I/O Port Properties and includes the General, Properties, and Configure views.
+To show the Properties window, select Window \rightarrow Properties.

-Figure 3-2: I/O Port Properties
+Figure 7: I/O Port Properties

 TIP: You can get property information on package pins using Tcl commands.
-For example, the following command shows all the properties associated with the specified package pin: report_property [get_package_pins <pin_number>] The following command shows the maximum trace delay for the specified package pin: get_property MAX_DELAY [get_package_pins <pin_number>]
+For example, the following command shows all the properties associated with the specified package pin:

+'''

+report_property [get_package_pins <pin_number>]

+'''

+The following command shows the maximum trace delay for the specified package pin:

+'''

+get_property MAX_DELAY [get_package_pins <pin_number>]

+'''

-For more information on Tcl commands, see the Vivado Design Suite Tcl Command Reference Guide (UG835) [Ref 8].
+For more information on Tcl commands, see the Vivado Design Suite Tcl Command Reference Guide (UG835).